 5 Credit Cards That Give You Money Back for Flight Delays

 As a frequent traveler (over 130,000 miles flown in the past year), my favorite and least-favorite scenarios are flight irregularities.
 I hate them because obviously I want to get to where I'm going, but I also love them, because they present opportunities to get "free" money because of the airlines.
 It's usually pretty easy to get travel credit or points back if the delay is the airline's fault, like a mechanical problem.
 But what if it's delayed for weather or other reasons beyond anyone's control?
 If you booked your flight with one of these cards, you may be still able to be reimbursed.
+Note: Citi is a partner of Brad's Deals.

 Lots of things are reimbursable, like typical expenses involved in delays including hotels, meals, ground transportation, clothes, and toiletries.